2 women unite to take 'honor' out of killing in Pakistan

 “No one was ever afraid.
 They never felt they would be punished.
 They knew they would be forgiven,” Imam says.

-She insists that Islam’s provision of forgiveness wasn’t intended to apply to premeditated murder.

-The provision was meant to end feuds, “to bring peace.
-It was not meant to be able to kill with impunity,” she says.
-“The law has been perverted.”

-When Imam began to craft her bill three years ago, she wanted the killings removed from the Islamic law known as Qisas and Diyat, which allows the family to forgive a murderer.
+When Imam began to craft her bill three years ago, she wanted the killings removed from the Islamic law allowing the family to forgive a murderer.

-She spent hours poring over religious texts.
-The only solution she could find was to have killing in the name of “honor” removed from Islamic law altogether, making it impossible to forgive the killer, even if the sentence was death — the common penalty for murder in Pakistan.

-“I didn’t want even the mention of forgiveness in the law,” she says.
-“I wanted someone who killed in the name of ‘honor’ to know he could be sentenced to death.”

 But the legislation never came to a vote in the more powerful National Assembly, dominated by the Conservative Pakistan Muslim League, a traditional ally of the religious parties.
 Imam’s bill was dead.